dougeby/IntuneDocs/intune/quickstart-create-custom-role.md

 ## Next steps

-After you've created and assigned a custom role, helpdesk personnel can remotely help users such as by [resetting the device passcode](device-passcode-reset.md).
+After you've created and assigned a custom role, you can learn more about [security compliance issues](device-compliance-get-started.md).